 As monsoon storms hit Arizona, stay safe with the latest alerts.

 Follow the action on the Tucson News Now First Alert Interactive Radar.
 Also sign up for Tucson News Now e-mail and text message alerts for the latest severe weather information.
-For iPhone, iPad, and Android users, download the Tucson News Now Weather App from your App store.
+For iPhone, Android, and tablet computer users download the Tucson News Now Weather App from your app store.
+This app has an interactive radar that allows you to zoom into your area, an hour-by-hour pinpoint forecast, plus a lightning tracker to alert you to dangerous strikes near your location, and much local data to keep you informed.

-For traffic and road conditions check the interactive map on AZ511 Statewide Road Alerts.
 Dust storms are common during the monsoon as gusty winds from severe storms pick up dirt off the desert.
 Stay safe with these dust storm driving tips from the Arizona Department of Transportation.
+For the latest blowing dust alerts also download the University of Arizona Dust Storm app to your Smartphone or Tablet computer.

-Check the TucsonNewsNow.com Wildfire page for the latest information on wildfires burning in Arizona.
+Check the TucsonNewsNow.com Wildfire webpage for the latest information on wildfires burning in Arizona.

 Dust storms and wildfire smoke can impact people with asthma or respiratory conditions.
 Find up-to-the-minute air quality levels at AirInfoNow.org.